tch1001/tch1001.github.io/README.md

 The Web Is Great (TWIG)
-But resources are scattered
+but resources are scattered
-So let's make a mindmap
+so let's make a mindmap